Consistency and Contrast

 Designs with high consistency make it clear which aspect the viewer should focus on.
 In this case, it is the text inside the collection of otherwise identical circles.

 In this design, we have not yet created contrast, and so it might not be easy to find a single object.
-For instance, it might still be hard to find the lower case “b.”
-However, we have already improved the communication with our viewer.
+For instance, it might still be hard to find the upper case “C.” However, we have already improved the communication with our viewer.
 When someone looks at the consistent design above, they will naturally focus on the differences in the text, because that is the only difference they perceive.

 And now that the viewer knows what property to focus on, we can use contrast to help direct their attention to the specific thing we wish them to notice.